 Brodnicki Park Krajobrazowy

-Brodnicki Park Krajobrazowy takes its name from a small town Brodnica.
-It used to be one of the most important Teutonic fortresses, which kept safe one of the entrances to their lands – which was a ford on river Drwęca.
+Brodnicki Lndscape Park takes its name from a small town Brodnica.
+It used to be one of the most important Teutonic fortresses, which kept safe one of the entrances to their lands – which was a fort on river Drwęca.
 The region is full of medieval monuments.
-On the top of that it is an amazing but yet not overcrowded lakeside.
+On top of that, it is an amazing but yet not overcrowded lakeside.
 If you are looking a remote location with lakes and forests around you, that’s a place to be.

 When to visit: Late spring, summer and early autumn